ICSI (Intracytoplasmic Sperm Injection)

 When the leading follicle reaches 17-22mm, the final preparation for the egg collection is done.
-This involves a hormone injection of human chorionic gonadotrophin (hCG), which is given approximately 36 hours before the egg collection.
-The hCG injection stimulates the eggs to mature.
+This involves a hormone injection of human chorionic gonadotrophin (hCG) or gonadotrophin releasing hormone agonist (GnRHa), which is given approximately 37 hours before the egg collection.
+The hCG or (GnRHa) injection stimulates the eggs to mature.

 In the laboratory, the embryologists will inject one sperm into each egg.
 In some cases, sperm may need to be surgically removed.

-Once the embryos have developed, the embryologist will select one to be transferred back to the womb during an embryo transfer procedure.
+Once the embryos have developed to day 5 or 6 of development known as the blastocyst stage, the embryologist will select one embryo to be transferred back to the womb during an embryo transfer procedure.
 It is a painless and quick procedure.
 The embryo(s) are loaded into a fine catheter and this is placed into the womb and the embryo(s) are expelled.
 After the embryo transfer, the patient can resume her usual activities.